dasch-swiss/dsp-tools/README.md

 In rare cases, a certain syntax is correctly rendered locally, but not on https://docs.dasch.swiss/latest/DSP-TOOLS.

-During the centralized release process of all components of the DSP software stack, the docs of DSP-TOOLS get built from the main branch to https://docs.dasch.swiss/latest/DSP-TOOLS.
+During the centralized deployment process of all components of the DSP software stack, the docs of DSP-TOOLS get built from the latest release tag to https://docs.dasch.swiss/latest/DSP-TOOLS.
+This means that in order to modify the contents of https://docs.dasch.swiss/latest/DSP-TOOLS, it is necessary to

+- merge the modifications into the main branch of the DSP-TOOLS repository
+- release DSP-TOOLS